pankcuf/ferment/README.md

-# rs-ffi-macro
+# ferment
-Proc macro for FFI (work in progress)
+Syntax-tree morphing tool for FFI (work in progress)

-Allows to generate an FFI-compliant equivalent for rust types (structures, enums, arrays, functions).
+Allows to generate an FFI-compliant equivalent for rust types (structures, enums, types, functions).

 The project is a rust-workspace consisting of 2 crates:
 1. `rs-ffi-interfaces`: A trait that provides conversion methods from/to FFI-compatible types and some helper functions and structures